akka/akka/akka-docs/rst/java/cluster-usage.rst

 cluster.
 Once gossip convergence is reached, the leader will move ``WeaklyUp`` members to ``Up``.

+You can subscribe to the ``WeaklyUp`` membership event to make use of the members that are in this state, but you should be aware of that members on the other side of a network partition have no knowledge about the existence of the new members.
+You should for example not count ``WeaklyUp`` members in quorum decisions.

 .. warning::

   This feature is only available from Akka 2.4.0 and cannot be used if some of your cluster members are running an older version of Akka.

 .. _cluster_subscriber_java: